MicrosoftDocs/dynamics-365-fraud-protection/content/data-processing-protection.md

 Fraud Protection uses customer data to provide tools to help customers understand how fraud is impacting its ecommerce business.
 Such tools include reporting functionality, graphical displays, and support services features.

-## How long is data processed by Fraud Protection?

-As outlined in the Microsoft Online Services Terms (OST), Microsoft will retain Customer Data that remains stored in Dynamics 365 Fraud Protection in a limited function account for 90 days after expiration or termination of customer’s subscription so that customer may extract the data.
-After the 90-day retention period ends, Microsoft will disable Customer’s account and delete the Customer Data and Personal Data within an additional 90 days, unless Microsoft is permitted or required by applicable law to retain such data or authorized in this agreement.
-Please note however that these data retention and deletion commitments do not apply to the tokens processed in the Fraud Network (see above) for the sole purpose of fraud detection.
-The tokens are processed for two years and then they are deleted.
-This means that the tokens in the Fraud Network may be deleted before or up to two years after expiration or termination of a customer’s subscription.